Gopi-githubb/KnowYourCalories-A_Food_Recognition_and_Calorie_Estimation_System/README.md

 ## 📈 Methodology

 1. **Model Selection:**
-   MobileNetV2 was selected for its balance between accuracy and computational efficiency.
+   MobileNetV2 was selected for its balance between accuracy and computational efficiency, making it suitable for deployment on resource-constrained devices.

 2. **Dataset Preparation:**
-   - Utilized the **Food-101 dataset** containing various food categories.
+   - Dataset: **Food-101**
-   - Images were resized, normalized, and tensorized to fit the model input requirements.
+   - Preprocessing: Images resized to 224×224 pixels, normalized, and tensorized.

 3. **Model Training:**
-   - Transfer learning with MobileNetV2.
+   - Performed transfer learning using MobileNetV2.
-   - The final layer was adjusted to classify the food categories in the dataset.
+   - The final layer was modified to match the number of food classes.

 4. **Web Interface Development:**
+   - Developed using **Flask**.
-   - Developed using **Flask**, with **HTML**, **CSS**, and **JavaScript** for the frontend.
+   - Frontend: **HTML**, **CSS**, and **JavaScript**.
+   - Image upload functionality implemented for user inputs.

 5. **Prediction and Calorie Estimation:**
-   - The trained model predicts the food class from the uploaded image.
-   - A predefined calorie database is used to calculate total calories.
+   - Uploaded images are processed and fed into the trained model.
+   - Predictions are mapped to calorie values from a predefined database.

 6. **User Feedback Mechanism:**
-   - Users can submit corrections if the prediction is wrong.
+   - Users can provide feedback if the prediction is incorrect.
-   - Feedback is stored for future model retraining.
+   - Feedback is stored for future model improvements.

 ---

+## ✅ Results

+- ✅ **Accuracy:** Achieved high accuracy in food recognition across multiple categories.
+- ✅ **Efficiency:** Demonstrated fast and efficient image processing, suitable for real-time use.
+- ✅ **User Interface:** Provided an intuitive and easy-to-use web interface.
+- ✅ **User Feedback:** Enabled continuous improvement through user-submitted feedback.

+---

-## ⚙️ Installation
+## ✅ Installation

-### ✅ Prerequisites:
+### Prerequisites:

 - Python 3.8 or higher
 - Git

-### ✅ Installation Steps:
+### Installation Steps:

 ```bash
 # 1. Clone the repository